chrisdevisser/ff12-tza-guide/guide.md

 A \*\* beside an equipment name means this is the easiest **repeatable** source, but that there's an easier source for just 1.
 This is outside the scope of the guide, but is provided as a nice gesture for trophy rare game, which don't respawn, making these sources missable.

+Equipment not listed is obtained through the bazaar or sidequests.

 ##Loot

 Some loot (like High Arcana) will be used in combination selling, where multiple bazaar items will be unlocked at once and the loot in question will count toward all of the unlocked bazaar items intead of only one.